tvhahn/weibull-knowledge-informed-ml/README.md

     │   ├── processed      <- The final, canonical data sets for modeling.
     │   └── raw            <- The original, immutable data dump.
 Downloaded from the NASA Prognostic repository.
     │
-    ├── docs               <- A default Sphinx project; see sphinx-doc.org for details (in progress) │
+    ├── docs               <- A default Sphinx project; see sphinx-doc.org for details (nothing in here yet) │
     ├── models             <- Trained models, model predictions, and model summaries │   ├── interim        <- Intermediate models that have not analyzed.
 Output from the random search.
+    │   ├── final          <- Final models that have been filtered and summarized.
+Several outpu csv files as well.
     │
-    ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-    │                         `1.0-jqp-initial-data-exploration`.
+    ├── notebooks          <- Jupyter notebooks used for data exploration and analysis.
+Of varying quality.
+    │   ├── scratch        <- Scratch notebooks for quick experimentation.
     │
-    ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
+    ├── references         <- Data dictionaries, manuals, and all other explanatory materials (empty).
     │
     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
     │   └── figures        <- Generated graphics and figures to be used in reporting │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`
+    │
+    ├── envweibull.yml    <- The Conda environment file for reproducing the analysis environment │                        recommend using Conda).
+    │
+    ├── make_hpc_venv.sh  <- Bash script to create the HPC venv.
+Setup for my Compute Canada cluster.
+    │                        Modify to suit your own HPC cluster.
     │
     ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.